-Locations: War Mother's Memorial, Little Rock Creek, Historic Carousel House, Public Art Glass, "Glimpse of the Promised Land" Public Art, Carousel, and future interpretive elements related to athletics, segregation to integration, and John Chavis.
+Locations: War Mothers Memorial, Little Rock Creek, Historic Carousel House, Public Art Glass, "Glimpse of the Promised Land" Public Art, Carousel, and future interpretive elements related to athletics, John Chavis Memorial Park: Past to Present, and John Chavis.

 Description: A self-guided tour could be available via a purpose-built app such as Curatescape, which is already being used by the Raleigh Historic Development Commission.
 Alternatively or in addition, a virtual tour could be available via the City of Raleigh Historic Resources and Museums Program digital resources, which already includes virtual tours of other historic resources.